oracle/terraform-provider-oci/website/docs/r/database_cloud_vm_cluster.html.markdown

 * `private_zone_id` - (Optional) The private zone id in which DNS records need to be created.
 * `scan_listener_port_tcp` - (Optional) The TCP Single Client Access Name (SCAN) port.
 The default port is 1521.
 * `scan_listener_port_tcp_ssl` - (Optional) The TCPS Single Client Access Name (SCAN) port.
 The default port is 2484.
+* `security_attributes` - (Optional) (Updatable) Security Attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `ssh_public_keys` - (Required) (Updatable) The public key portion of one or more key pairs used for SSH access to the cloud VM cluster.
 * `subnet_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet associated with the cloud VM cluster.
 * `subscription_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subscription with which resource needs to be associated with.